(Originally posted on July 17, 2012)

 One night in July 2012, I had just fallen asleep in the back of my (then) Subaru, when I heard a strange noise; strange noises in the night always start my heart pounding, and my hand reaching for the bear mace.

-The next bump I heard came from the roof and was accompanied with the sound of small animals chattering to each other.
+The next bump I heard came from the roof and was accompanied by the sound of small animals chattering to each other.
 So I thumped on the roof above my head, and the bumping stopped.
-For a few moments all was silent, then the chattering started up again, and the thumping and bumping grew even louder, and wilder.
+For a few moments, all was silent, then the chattering started up again, and the thumping and bumping grew even louder, and wilder.

-I then realized that I had a pair of raccoons on my roof, and they were using my roof rack bars as a play ground.
-When I heard strange noises coming from the front of my vehicle, I realized that they were also sliding down my windshield which had a really nice slope to it, and then clambering back up to the roof so they could slide down again .
-I couldn’t see them very well with my windshield sun reflector up, so I took it down to watch, but that put and end to that game and they returned to the roof.
-They had turned my vehicle into their own little jungle gym, and were having a blast.
+I then realized that I had a pair of raccoons on my roof, and they were using my roof rack bars as a playground.
+When I heard strange noises coming from the front of my vehicle, I realized that they were also sliding down my windshield which had a really nice slope to it, and then clambering back up to the roof so they could slide down again.
+I couldn’t see them very well with my windshield sun reflector up, so I took it down to watch, but that put an end to that game and they returned to the roof.
+They had turned my vehicle into their own little jungle gym and were having a blast.

 I don’t know what drew them to my vehicle, as there was no food lying around or any other attractants; I suppose they were just curious.